-The nominations committee is currently comprised of Peter C Farrell (Chairman), Michael A Quinn, and R Peter Campbell, all independent, non-executive directors.
+During the financial year the nominations committee was comprised of Peter C Farrell (Chairman), Michael A Quinn, and R Peter Campbell all independent, non-executive directors.
+Following the appointment of Richard Treagus and Bruce Hancox to the board on 9 July 2014, these independent, non-executive directors formed the committee.

-Details of these directors' attendance at nomination committee meetings are set out in the directors' report on page 11.
+Details of directors' attendance at nomination committee meetings are set out in the directors' report on page 11.